Big Feelings, Little People: Helping Toddlers Navigate Emotions

 Based on current developmental research, here are approaches that genuinely support emotional growth:

 - Stay calm yourself: Your nervous system speaks louder than your words.
 A calm presence is the most powerful tool you have.
+Simple mindfulness practices can help you build this steadiness even on hard days.

 - Validate before redirecting: "I can see you're really upset" before "Let's try this instead."
 Validation isn't agreement—it's acknowledgment.